Synthetify/synthetify-protocol/docs/docs/technical/collateral.md

 ### Deposit

-To have a collateral you have to deposit it.
+To have a collateral user has to deposit it.
 Method responsible for it takes _amount (u64)_ and a following context:

     // Constraints were removed for simplicity
     struct Deposit<'info> {